Scholarships and Financial Aid for First-Year Students - Spring 2021

 To be considered for an academic scholarship you must:

-- Submit your completed application for admission, including official transcripts, standardized test scores, essay, and one letter of recommendation by January 15.
-January 1 for Musical Theatre applicants.
+- APPLY TO RIDER: Submit your completed application for admission, including official transcripts, standardized test scores (unless applying test-optional), essay, and one letter of recommendation by February 15.
+(Note: the final deadline is December 1 for all Musical Theatre applicants.)

 - Complete an audition, if required (audition results are a factor in scholarship awards);